PEI-Education/starter-repo-handlebars/README.md

 ```

 You can view the development server at `localhost:8080`.
-To view report cards in development, change the reference to 'data.json' in 'index.js' to 'dataFake.json'.
+To view report cards in development, change the reference to 'data.json' in 'index.js' to 'data_fake.json'.
 This file won't have any of the db calls or PSHTML tags that only work within PowerSchool.
+(Will have to build such a file for each new report card.)

 ### Production build